mslonik/Hotstrings/README.md

 ### PriorityLibrary.csv

 This library contains collection of  **(triggerstring, hotstring)** definitions which are uploaded as the last in order.
-All the library files (.csv) are uploaded in alphabetical order, but then the *PriorityLibrary.csv* is uploaded as the last one.
+Another words, all the library files (.csv) are uploaded from */Library* subfolder in alphabetical order, but then the *PriorityLibrary.csv* is uploaded as the last one.
 Thanks to that the definitions from that library "cover" any other existing definition.

 *Tips*:

- * This feature can be helpful if library files are centrally stored, e.g. in version control system of any kind (e.g. Git, SVN, Sharepoint etc.) and automatically managed and uploaded on start-up of your PC, what can be a routine administered beyond your control.
+ * This feature can be helpful if library files are centrally stored, e.g. in version control system of any kind (e.g. Git, SVN, Sharepoint etc.) and automatically managed and uploaded on start-up of your PC, what in your work environment can be a routine administered beyond your control.
 Nevertheless you don't like some specific definitions.
 Then you can rule them out thanks to this library: define your own definition of the same **triggerstring** with different **hotstring**, e.g. void.

 ### Abbreviations.csv

 This library contains collection of frequently used abbreviations (e.g. *ASCII*) and corresponding expansion of abbreviations (e.g. *American Standard Code for Information Interchange*). **Triggerstrings** of almost all abbreviations are defined without triggerstring options, but they can be entered without pressing <Shift> key, just with small letters and then will be automatically capitalized.
 It speeds up a lot process of text entering, as capital letter in fact requires two key presses instead of just one.

 The convention used in this library:
- * to get existing abbreviation in capital letters, just enter it and add **EndChar**, e.g. <Spacebar>: *ascii☐*,
+ * to get existing abbreviation in capital letters, just enter it and add **EndChar**, e.g. \<Spacebar\>: *ascii☐*,
- * to get expansion of existing abbreviation just enter it and add </> at the very end: *ascii/ *
+ * to get expansion of existing abbreviation just enter it and add \</\> at the very end: *ascii/ *

 |     input string     | previous *endchar* | triggerstring | trigger | replaced by hotstring |
 |:--------------------:|:------------------:|:-------------:|:-------:|:---------------------:|